Zhobday/cgxr-app/README.md

 # cgxr-app

-React Application For Rendering Real Time Motion Capture Data from Pose-Detector API
+React Application For Rendering Real Time Motion Capture Data from Pose-Detector API. newPoses in CGX is currently tracking the Keypoint Data from Pose-Detector, next step is to store these values in a React State so they can be dynamically shown on screen.

 ## Available Scripts